 Pros and Cons of Unsecured Business Loans

-Unsecured business loans can be particularly appealing to small business owners who simply might not be able to own the types of assets banks look for to be used as collateral.
+Unsecured business funding can be particularly appealing to small business owners who simply might not be able to own the types of assets banks look for to be used as collateral.
 If the business owner has personal assets that could potentially be used for collateral, they might not be comfortable with the idea of risking personal assets to fund business ventures.

 Because of this, it can be difficult for business owners with bad credit scores to obtain an unsecured business loan.
 The minimum credit score requirements for many unsecured business loans make them unobtainable for any business without good credit.
 Given the higher risk that comes with offering unsecured business loans, interest rates can also be higher than they would be with secured loans.

 Although unsecured business loans are riskier for the lender, the approval time can actually be shorter than it is for secured loans.
 When a loan is secured by collateral, the asset needs to be appraised to determine its value, but there’s no need for that step when collateral is not involved.

 Just because a loan is unsecured, that doesn’t mean lenders are powerless to collect if a borrower defaults on the loan.
-There are a few different types of unsecured business loans: blanket business lien, unlimited personal guarantee, and limited personal guarantee.
+There are a few different types of no-collateral business loans: blanket business lien, unlimited personal guarantee, and limited personal guarantee.

-If an unsecured business loan has a blanket business lien, the lender is able to seize and sell assets belonging to a business to recover their losses.
+If the unsecured business funding has a blanket business lien, the lender is able to seize and sell assets belonging to a business to recover their losses.
 A personal guarantee means the lender can come after assets belonging to the individual borrower, not the business, to recoup their losses.